 Moreover, using actual pins is optional.
 The author's own "pinning" is accomplished simply by holding the layers of fabric tightly together by hand at each subsequent set of notches while sewing around the neck hole — without a single physical pin being put into the collar at any point in time!

-Verify five notches on your shirt per the following diagram:
+Verify five notches on the neck hole the following diagram:

-- Notches 'A' and 'D' are the front and back notches added in the previous section.
+- Notches 'A' and 'D' are the centre front and back notches added in the previous section.

 - Notch 'C' is the seam line where the right front shoulder is sewn to the right sleeve.